joshuanario/pepepages/public/epcs.md

 # Identity Proofing

 The latest revision of EPCS codification, [21 CFR 1311](https://www.ecfr.gov/current/title-21/chapter-II/part-1311), references *Electronic Authentication Guideline* (or [NIST SP 800–63–1](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-63-1.pdf)) to describe the requirements around identity proofing.
 In a nutshell, it mandates the use of trusted entities that can verify a registered human user (whose enrollment may involve a process like a face-to-face interview) and that can also operate special security token services known as credential service provider (CSP) that can issue security tokens for the human user that have claims pertaining to the level of assurance of the user's digital identity, which are issued in varying levels and types (like IAL and LOA).
 Identity proofing solves the problem of impostors crafting fraudulent prescriptions for additive yet legal substances, which are then sold through illicit channels and are used for non-medicinal purposes.
 To be able to prescribe medicine would require the person to be registered with the DEA.
-This registration is a necessity for the electronic presciption as part of the identity proofing process.
+This registration is a necessity for the electronic prescription as part of the identity proofing process.

 ```mermaid
 sequenceDiagram